It depends on the type of royalty you’re talking about.

-There are two different types of publishing royalties that are generated when your song is streamed on Spotify.
+Two different types of publishing royalties are generated when your song is streamed on Spotify.

-Songwriters that handle their publishing rights through Songtrust will see 100% of the publisher’s share of performance royalties distributed back to the writer(s).
+Songwriters who manage their publishing rights through Songtrust will see 100% of the publisher’s share of performance royalties distributed back to the writer(s), minus our fee.

 Mechanical royalties are generated when your songs are transmitted, broadcasted, or reproduced.
 This occurs when outside parties license your songs for physical albums, digital downloads, and interactive streams.
 The Mechanical Licensing Collective (The MLC) is a nonprofit organization that administers blanket mechanical licenses to streaming services and pays royalties to songwriters, composers, lyricists, and publishers.